-Providing exam accommodations is a major undertaking for CDA.
-During the 2019-2020 fiscal year, we provided exam accommodations for 893 students, an increase of 60 students (6.72%), for a total of 3,286 exams.
-Approximately 911 of these exams were delivered virtually due to the COV-ID-19 pandemic.
-The total number of exams delivered by CDA increased significantly by 11.39% as compared to last fiscal year.
-Figure 3 shows the past 6 year trend of students served and exams administered.
-The total exams accommodated represented 1,906 courses, a 10.94% increase.
-Instructors in 664, or 34.84%, of these courses coordinated and delivered the accommodations themselves.
-On average, approximately 3.68 exams were administered to each student receiving exam accommodations.
+During the 2020-2021 fiscal year, we accommodation vided exam memos 950 students, an increase of 57 students (5.26%), for a estimated total of 3,908 exams.
+The total number of exams increased significantly by 18.93% as compared to last fiscal year.
+Figure 3 shows the past 7 year trend of students served and exams administered.
+The total exams accommodated represented approximately 1,597 courses, a 16.21% decrease.
+On average, approximately 4.11 exams were administered to each student receiving exam accommodations.